GeoscienceAustralia/hazimp/docs/user_guide.rst

 *save_agg*
     The file where the aggregated results will be saved.
+This will save data to a csv-format file.

+    - save_agg: olwyn_agg.csv

 This option has only been implemented in the ``wind_nc`` and ``wind_v5`` templates at this time (June 2020).